emberjs/ember-rails/README.md

     //= require ember

+If you want to include the new date-time helpers provided by ember, you can use:

+    //= require ember-datetime

+Ember-rails also provides a way to run Ember in development mode, you can switch out your require statements to use the dev copies like so:

+    //= require ember-dev
+    //= require ember-datetime-dev

 Ask Rails to serve HandlebarsJS and pre-compile templates to Ember by putting each template in a dedicated ".js.hjs" file (e.g. `app/assets/javascripts/templates/admin_panel.js.hjs`)